Collection Manager Overview

 TA Adapter Cycles

-The TA Adapter works in two cycles: short and long.
+The TA adapter works in three cycles: short, long, and peak hours (specific hour range).
 Cycles are fixed intervals at the end of which the adapter can output its aggregated information to the database and to a CSV file.
-The default interval for the short cycle is 1 hour; for the long cycle it is 24 hours (every day at midnight).
-The intervals (defined in minutes) and their start and end times are configurable.
+The default interval for the short cycle is 1 hour and the long cycle is 24 hours (every day at midnight).
+You can configure the intervals (defined in minutes) and their start and end times.
+The user configures the interval for the peak hours cycle.
+At the end of the peak hours, the adapter aggregates and outputs details of the top subscribers to the database.

 Note The long-cycle interval must be a multiple of the short-cycle interval.